You Lying Sack Bluffing Game Overview

 I’ve mentioned before that we spent over a decade living in Southern California.
 There was so much to do and you could literally go to the beach in the morning and ski in the afternoon.
 Not that we ever did that, but it was an option.
 We had Lakers seasons tickets, saw tapings of TV shows like That 70’s Show and The Price is Right, visited the Rose Bowl flea market and explored restaurants.
 But despite all of that, we also made regular trips to Vegas.
 Sometimes those trips were for the many conventions Scott’s company exhibited at while other times it was a quick day trip.
 Yes, we would wake up early in the morning, make the drive, hang out doing all the things then return home by bedtime.
 Between his convention commitment and our limited schedule, you may be surprised to hear that we never made it to many Las Vegas performances.
 Even when we were in Vegas in September to learn what Wejo does, we had limited opportunity to see a show.
 When my marketing/PR contact at Exploding Kittens shared about their new bluffing game, You Lying Sack, from Penn Jillette (of the famous duo Penn & Teller), I was embarrassed to admit I had never seen them in person.
 Watched on TV many times, yes, in person, no.

 We didn’t make it to their show, but I have You Lying Sack right here on my game table.
 As you may be able to surmise from the title, it’s a game about lying… or bluffing… or whatever you want to label it.
 As awesome parents that we are, we fully taught our kids to lie.
 This party game is designed for 2-5 players, but it’s considered a party game because of the feel.
-If you’re looking for something that fits a higher player count, check out Hues and Cues (up to 10 players) or Hand-to-Hand Wombat (plays up to 6).
+If you’re looking for something that fits a higher player count, check out Hand-to-Hand Wombat (plays up to 6) or others with larger player counts that we’ve featured here on the site in the past.
 Your goal is to get rid of your pile of bad things or at least limit your accumulation of it.
 Set up the game by placing the board in the center of the table with the dial set to two and the die on the designated spot.
 Each player gets 2 “bad things” and the remainder along with the “Good thing” are placed in the Lying Sack.
 Pick someone to go first and you’re ready.
 Yeah, setup is pretty simple.

 On a turn, you’ll rotate the dial one higher then roll the die and place it on the designated spot on the board.
 Next, dig into the bag and secretly grab either the one good thing in the bag or the number of bad things displayed on the dial.
 There are some exceptions to the dial changing, but for the most part it will increase with each player.
 As you remove your hand from the bag, be careful not to reveal what is inside.
 This is super important because you’ll have a tough time winning if you struggle to keep this information hidden.
 And… here is where players get to practice their skills in the art of deception.
 Well, I consider it an art, but I would be curious if the magician who designed this game agrees.
 (Hey, Penn, would you say that lying is an art?!)